MaterializeInc/materialize/doc/developer/design/20230223_stabilize_with_mutually_recursive.md

 Due to time constraints proper benchmarking of WMR queries has to be punted until we the basic infrastructure to load and ingest LDBC benchmark data in an incremental way.
 The tracking epic for this is MaterializeInc/materialize#17591.
+Consequently, the the pool of available E2E test scenarios in MaterializeInc/materialize#17912 and MaterializeInc/materialize#17916 was narrowed only to those that can be implemented and tested within a reasonable time frame.

 ---